Skip to main content

 Build

-The Lying (Side) Quadriceps Stretch is performed on your side with the top leg bent and gently pulled back.
-The position keeps the body supported by the floor, making it easy to focus on the stretch without needing balance.
-The movement is slow and controlled, with your torso staying still and relaxed.
+The Lying (Side) Quadriceps Stretch is performed on your side with the top leg bent and gently pulled back toward the glutes.
+The floor-supported position eliminates balance demands, letting you focus entirely on the stretch.
+The movement is slow and controlled, with the torso staying still and relaxed throughout.

 This stretch helps reduce tightness in the front of the thigh and can make everyday movements like walking, squatting, and sitting feel smoother.
+The quadriceps are heavily recruited across a wide range of physical activities and resistance exercises (Marshall et al., 2020), so maintaining their flexibility is essential for movement quality.
 You should feel a steady stretch along the front of the upper leg without pressure in the knee or lower back.
-Keeping your hips stacked, core lightly engaged, and breathing calm helps the stretch stay effective and comfortable.

 1. Lie on your left side on a mat with your legs stacked and knees bent slightly.